All India Football Federation: Controversies

 Multiple times, FIFA have accused AIFF of outside influence in it.
 On 15 August 2022, FIFA suspended the federation for violating its statutes on third-party interference.
 India was stripped off its hosting rights for international football tournaments, including the 2022 FIFA U-17 Women's World Cup scheduled for October 2022.
 The Suspension was lifted on 27 August 2022.
 As a result, 2022 FIFA U-17 Women's World Cup scheduled for October 2022 were held as planned.

 This organisation is often accused for neglecting women's football.

+The AIFF's strategic roadmap, Vision 2047 outlines goals for women's football.
+However its financial allocation have remained heavily skewed towards the men's game, with women's national teams and competitions receiving only 16% of total federation expenditure, compared with 48% for men's.

 The Indian men's national football team has never played in the FIFA World Cup but India did qualify for the 1950 FIFA World Cup which was held in Brazil.
 In 1950 FIFA World Cup qualification, the other teams in India's qualification group withdrew due to various reasons and India qualified as the remaining team.
 However, the Indian team did not participate and withdrew their name.
 A common myth is that India withdrew and didn't participate because FIFA did not allow Indians to play football barefoot.
 According to author and sports journalist Jaydeep Basu, this is completely wrong and India did not participate because AIFF did not believe that its then players had the calibre to compete against the top teams of the world.
 Furthermore, AIFF used to consider the Olympics more important than the FIFA World Cup.
-According to Basu, by not sending India's team to the 1950 FIFA World Cup, AIFF did huge mistake.
+According to Basu, by not sending India's team to the 1950 FIFA World Cup, the AIFF negatively affected the development of football in India.